Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 (Inkpak Manufacturing Company, Inc.) A pen manufacturer located in New York City or Weehawken, New Jersey (varies among sources); founded in December 1931 or January 1932 to produce pens that made their own ink when loaded with water.
 See illustration below.
 The Inkpak system, U.S. Patent No 1,880,128, issued on September 27, 1932, to Frank Furedy, used metal cartridges containing compressed dried ink, inserted into the feed of an otherwise ordinary lever-filling pen from the front.
 The history of the company is somewhat confusing: on August 23, 1932, the Inkpak Distributing Corporation, located in New York City, was incorporated, and that company’s name was changed to Inkpak Pen Corporation on Dec.
 23, 1932.
 In 1933, the Inkpak Manufacturing Company assigned the Inkpak trademark to the Inkpak Pen Corporation.
 The pens appear to have worked, more or less, but before Inkpak (whatever was left of it) was dissolved by proclamation on Dec.
 15, 1938, the company was selling plain lever fillers with ordinary feeds.

 (also ink disc, ink tablet, pellet) A compressed pellet or tablet containing aniline dye, a biocide, and a surfactant (the non-water components of fountain pen ink), intended to be dissolved in water to create ink in an ink-pellet pen.
-Ink pellets have been packaged loose for use with trench pens (illustrated to the right, a still-sealed wooden packet of Mabie Todd ink tablets for the company’s World War I-era Swan trench pen), in a cartridge that screws onto the back of a button-filling pen (Camel), and enclosed in a sleeve that fits over the capillary filler of a Parker 61.
+Ink pellets have been packaged loose for use with trench pens (illustrated below, a still-sealed wooden packet of Mabie Todd ink tablets for the company’s World War I-era Swan trench pen), in a cartridge that screws onto the back of a button-filling pen (Camel), and enclosed in a sleeve that fits over the capillary filler of a Parker 61.
 See also Camel, Dictator, Grieshaber, Instant Ink, trench pen, Water.

 |ink-pellet pen||A pen designed to use ink pellets, mixed with water in the pen, to produce ink; used principally in the field during World War I. See also Camel, Dictator, Grieshaber, ink pellet, Instant Ink, trench pen, Water.|